mgblackwater/stevekinney.net/content/courses/testing/expect-examples/to-satisfy.md

 modified: 2024-09-28T12:54:53-06:00
 ---

-Alright, so let’s talk about `toSatisfy`.
+So let’s talk about `toSatisfy`.
 This matcher, my friend, is kind of a wildcard—it lets you write your own custom logic to say whether a value matches what you're expecting.
 It's like Vitest saying, "Listen, I usually have an opinion on whether something passes, but right now, that's all you."

 ## What It Does